-Other than the PRIDES class action litigation, we do not believe that it is feasible to predict or determine the final outcome of these proceedings or investigations or to estimate the amounts or potential range of loss with respect to these proceedings or investigations.
-The possible outcomes or resolutions of the proceedings could include a judgment against us or settlements and could require substantial payments by us.
+Other than with respect to the PRIDES class action litigation, we do not believe it is feasible to predict or determine the final outcome of these proceedings or investigations or to estimate the amounts or potential range of loss with respect to these proceedings or investigations.
+The possible outcomes or resolutions of the proceedings could include a judgement against us or settlements and could require substantial payments by us.
 In addition, the timing of the final resolution of the proceedings or investigations is uncertain.
-We believe that material adverse outcomes with respect to such proceedings or investigations could have a material impact on our financial condition, results of operations and cash flows.
+We believe that material adverse outcomes with respect to such proceedings or investigations could have a material impact on our financial position, results of operations or cash flows.